RachaelDelNegro/News-emotions-on-Stock-Market/README.md

-# News-emotions-on-Stock-Market
-AI4ALL Group10C - We are studying how the emotional arousal of news affects the stock market
+# The emotion arousal of news headlines effect on the stock market
+AI4ALL Group10C

+Our group created a model to detect the change in the stock market given the emotion and sentiment of news headlines.
+We use news headlines from four news sites from 2015 to 2019, the emotions and sentiments of each headline, and the corresponding stock market data for the general S&P 500 by date.

 **Data**
 https://zenodo.org/records/7073014